-- 6.4.1 The Director-General/CEO shall send the Final Report of the investigation he/she conducted to the following States with a minimum of delay- - (a) the State that instituted the investigation; - (b) the State of the Operator; - (c) the State of Registry; - (d) the State of Design; - (e) the State of Manufacture; - (f) any State that participated in the investigation; - (g) any State having suffered fatalities or serious injuries of its citizens; and - (h) any State that provided relevant information, significant facilities or experts. - 6.4.2 The Director-General/CEO shall send the Final Report to ICAO where the accident or incident involves an aircraft of a maximum mass of over 5,700kg; - 6.4.3 The Director-General/CEO shall send the Final Report to any Organizations or persons who in the opinion of the Director-General/CEO have a direct interest in the investigation; - 6.4.4 A copy of the Final Report shall be sent to the President through the Minister responsible for civil aviation.
+- 6.4.
+(1) The Director-General/CEO shall send the Final Report of the investigation he/she conducted to the following States with a minimum of delay- - (a) the State that instituted the investigation; - (b) the State of the Operator; - (c) the State of Registry; - (d) the State of Design; - (e) the State of Manufacture; - (f) any State that participated in the investigation; - (g) any State having suffered fatalities or serious injuries of its citizens; and - (h) any State that provided relevant information, significant facilities or experts; - (i) any Organization(s) or persons who in the opinion of the Director-General/CEO have a direct interest in the investigation.

+International dissemination of the Final Report

+- (2) The Director-General/CEO shall send the Final Report to ICAO where the accident or incident involves an aircraft of a maximum mass of over 5,700kg; - 6.3.11 The Director General/CEO shall send the Final Report to any Organization(s) or persons who in the opinion of the Director General/CEO have a direct interest in the investigation; - (3) A copy of the Final Report shall be sent to the President through the Minister responsible for civil aviation.